zicoz18/local-subnet-development-tutorial/README.md

 * Installing and using avalanche-cli
 * Creating a subnet and customizing it
 * Deploy the subnet locally for local development
-* Interacting with locally deployd subnet using Remix and hardhat
+* Interacting with locally deployed subnet using Remix and hardhat
-* Optinally we learned how to interact with precompiles
+* Optionally we learned how to interact with precompiles